While Ehlers-Danlos Syndrome is classified as a rare disease, it affects 100,000s people worldwide.

-Ehlers-Danlos Syndrome, also known as EDS, is a disorder that weakens the connective tissue in the body, making joints loose and hypermobile.
+Ehlers-Danlos Syndrome, also known as EDS, is a disorder that weakens the connective tissue in the body.
 EDS is often inherited and greatly varies in how it affects the body.
 Each person’s experience is their own and is likely to not be the same as someone else’s.
-As the most common symptoms are not visible nor are they readily testable with standard tests, Ehelers-Danls Syndrome’ diagnoses are often missed.
-Common misdiagnoses include fibromyalgia, chronic fatigue syndrome, “you just got loose joints”, and “it’s in your head”.
+The common symptoms are loose joints and hypermobility.

 - Mild involvement of the skin (thin and uncharacteristically smooth)

 Diagnosing hEDS is not easy and many doctors are unaware of how to treat patients with EDS.
 Hypermobile EDS is the only form of Ehlers-Danlos which can not be confirmed with genetic testing.
 There is no test available and there are many factors that may be similar to other disorders making it hard to diagnose.
 A clinical diagnosis of hEDS has a set of 3 detailed criteria that must be met.

 The major criteria for Classic EDS (cEDS) are:

 There are 9 minor criteria that must also accompany the major ones for a diagnosis of cEDS.
 The final diagnosis requires confirmation by molecular testing which will show a heterozygous mutation in one of the genes encoding type V collagen. cEDS is inherited in the autosomal dominant pattern.